MicrosoftDocs/dynamics365smb-docs/financials/ui-accessibility.md

 -->

 ##  <a name="Navigation"></a> Navigation
- You can navigate between the tabs and actions in the ribbon, elements in the navigation pane, and other controls on [!INCLUDE[d365fin](includes/d365fin_md.md)] pages and reports using the keyboard.
+ You can navigate between the tabs and actions in the ribbon, elements in the navigation bar, and other controls on [!INCLUDE[d365fin](includes/d365fin_md.md)] pages and reports using the keyboard.
 To move the focus from one tab, action, or control to another, press the Tab key to move forward.
 Press Shift+Tab to move backward.

  By using the tab order, you can also switch between the main browser window and dialog boxes that request confirmation, for example, or the login window.